tanishq-dubey/hive/README.md

 but may come as an addon post far in the future.
 Of course, doing drone->queen registration does have its downsides.
-For one, it demands that our queen's host:port does not change, however this is generally solved by putting our queen(s) behind a static loadbalancer host:port, and letting the individual queens change as much as they want.
+For one, it demands that our queen's host:port does not change, however this is generally solved by putting our queen(s) behind a static load-balancer host:port, and letting the individual queens change as much as they want.
 We also need to have the queens keep a list of the drones that are available.
 For now we will make two assumptions: